How The Fried Chicken Sandwich Became 2019’s Culinary Lightning Rod

 The piece of fried chicken that appears on sandwiches from McDonald’s to Chick-fil-A to Popeyes is a combination of techniques and migrations, molded by those migrants (both willing and unwilling) over generations.
 This isn’t just a branch on the chicken tree, it’s a tree all its own.
 If you wanted to get truly granular, you could trace a branch from the Argentine Sándwich de Milanesa to the Mexican Torta de Milanesa to Chicken Parm from a corner deli in New Jersey.
 Those breadcrumb fried chicken sandwiches are cousins to the now ubiquitous battered and fried chicken sandwich we see across the United States.
 Japan’s Tori Katsu Sando is similarly related to what we see today.
 That sandwich dates back to the 1800s when Japan started cooking “yōshoku,” which is a Japanese interpretation of “Western” foods.

 Which is all to say: we’ve been eating some version of this food around the world for a very, very long time.
-It was ubiquitous well before the “Chicken Wars.”
+It’s the food of the common folk — portable and easy to prep — and was ubiquitous well before the “Chicken Wars.”